GSTT-CSC/gstt-csc.github.io/blogs/articles/_posts/2022-07-01-STP_blog_Isabella.md

 ---
 layout: blogpost
-title: "My 5-month placement with the CSC team"
+title: "My Five-Month Placement with the CSC Team"
 tag-line: "Isabella talks about her time as a Clinical Engineering STP trainee with the CSC team"
 date: "1 July 2022"
 read-time-mins: "5 mins"